Would you like to have conversations in English but don’t know what to talk about?

 1. Travel And Tourism

 Discussing travel experiences is a great way to practice English.
-It involves describing places, activities, and cultures in detail.
+You can describe places, activities, and cultures.
 You can talk about holidays, places that you’ve visited and would like to visit.
+And don’t forget to ask for travel recommendations for your next trip!

 Questions: